EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

 * **Fleet Tokens:** 25 tokens per player color, representing generic fleets on the main game board before combat configuration.
 * **Homeworld Cards:** Unique starting Sector cards, one per player/civilization (visual reference shows 4 distinct arts, provides base income).
 * **Action Display + Marker:** A player board or card showing the 4 core actions.
 A marker tracks the last action taken, preventing immediate repetition (unless M-Brain allows).
-* **Fleet Roster Card:** A private player card showing the 5 Ship Types (Beam Frigate, Shield Cruiser, Artillery Platform, Drone Carrier, Fighter Squadron) potentially with rows/areas for tracking quantities or assigning damage/targeting.
-Used for Secret Fleet Configuration and Casualty/Targeting allocation.
+* **Fleet Roster Card:** A private player card showing the 5 Ship Types (Beam Frigate, Shield Cruiser, Artillery Platform, Drone Carrier, Fighter Squadron).
+Used for Secret Fleet Configuration and **Secret Hit Allocation (Targeting) by ship type.**
-* **Fleet Roster Indicators:** 5 tokens per player, likely used on the Fleet Roster card during secret configuration.
+* **Fleet Roster Indicators:** 5 tokens per player, used on the Fleet Roster card during secret configuration **and secret targeting allocation.**
 * **Storage Card:** A player board for tracking the four resource types (Logistic, Economic, Strategic, Scientific) using tracker tokens.
 * **Resource Trackers:** Tokens used on the Storage Card to mark current resource levels.
 * **Objective Cards:** Cards representing public goals providing VP when achieved.
 5 are drawn at the start of the game and placed in the Public Objectives Row.
-Players track claims on these cards using Claim Markers.
+Players track claims on these cards using Claim Markers. *(Note: Objective card details and specific conditions are currently under review and may be simplified/changed.)*
 * **Claim Markers:** Player-specific tokens used to mark claimed VP slots on Objective Cards.
 * **Directive Cards:** A deck of cards defining spatial pattern conditions players can meet at 2x2 Sector Card intersections.
 Sorted into three Tiers (D1 Easy, D2 Medium, D3 Hard) based on dot patterns during setup:
   * D1: Exactly 2 colored dots (10 cards).